jejacks0n/mercury/README.md

 Since Mercury2 has a basic framework this list only includes the core events.
 Additional events could be added by plugins, custom regions, and views.

 To bind to global events use `Mercury.on` or `Mercury.one`, eg. `Mercury.on('focus', function() { alert('Mercury was focused') })`.
 If you're binding to view, model, or snippet events you should use the `instance.on` method to bind to events.
-All region events are triggered both on the region instance, but also globally as `region:[eventname]` with the first argument being the region instance -- this allows you to bind to all region events should you need to.
+All region events are triggered both on the region instance, and globally as `region:[eventname]` with the first argument being the region instance -- this allows you to bind to region events for all regions should you need to.

 ### Public Events
 - **focus** - focuses mercury, which will refocus the last region to have focus